 The second ride, August, 19, 2023, takes you on a classic.
 We call is MslaSeelyMsla.
 It's actually Gold Creek proper to Seeley Lake and then back.
 No vehicles, just you and the woods.
 It's been one of the more popular gravel routes to ride and we are proud to bring this new route to the event format.

 We have two categories for these rides, to offer something for every gravel adventurer out there.
 Our Elite category is for those looking for all-out effort and pace-- pro's and local racers who want to give it their all and see where they stand.
 Recreation is for those who want to ride for the experience of a supported gravel ride on beautiful roads in Montana.
-Recreation is un-timed and more of a fun ride with friends.
+Recreation is more of a fun ride with friends.

 Missoula is a really special place.
 With a population under 100k, we live and recreate in the land of wolverines, bears, wolves, and moose.
 In the winter, we often have elk, moose, and mountain lions traveling within city limits.
 In the summer, we are one of the most popular destinations for fishing, backpacking, and all-around adventuring.
 MTCX lives for adventuring, specifically by skis and by bikes.
 Our trail systems and roads offer countless adventures, and after each we come back to the welcoming community of Missoula to enjoy great food, drinks, and music, most likely with a "hello" with the establishment's owners who also partake in adventuring of some kind.
 We pride ourselves in being a welcoming and inclusive community, two of the values we hold close to our heart at MTCX.
 If you're a Missoulian, you know what we're talking about, and if you're not, we would love for you to visit and experience it for yourselves.